wildfish/gabbi-hypothesis-demo/gabbi-hypothesis.md

 Hypothesis
 ==========

-Hypothesis is a library that, when provided with a description of the parameters of your api will explore many situation that will stress your system allowing you to explore your api more thoroughly than a developer creating hard coded examples.
+Hypothesis is a library that, when provided with a description of the parameters of your API will explore many situation that will stress your system allowing you to explore your API more thoroughly.
 When you have errors, hypothesis will then work to simplify the failing example to show you the simplest failing case and then keep this failing case in it's database to use until the problem is resolved.

 Hypothesis uses, what it calls strategies to inject parameters into your test cases.
 These strategies produce random values from across the variable space including 'nasty' values such as min, max, nan and inf.
 In general this is done